 While mobile phone ownership and internet coverage are increasing across the world, equitable access to the latest mobile technology remains a barrier to closing the digital gender gap.
-Worldwide, Africa has the lowest internet penetration rate at 39%, and 15 countries, including Eritrea and Madagascar, have less than 10% of their population online37.
+Worldwide, Africa has the lowest internet penetration rate at 39%, and 15 countries, including South Sudan, Somalia, Eritrea and Burundi, have 10% or less of their population online37.
 There are several ways to start to close this 'access gap'.
 For example, Mobisol Rwanda offers a 'rent-to-own' model for mobile phones which has expanded access for low-income households38.
 Whilst in Niger a project is bringing mobile phones and the internet to rural areas at a lower cost through providing subsidies to service providers and tower companies helping to reduce poverty in rural communities39.